Transfer from court to VCAT

 Appeals under the Residential Tenancies Act

-Appeals are highly complex and may not necessarily provide a practical long term or economic resolve in a The agreement between a landlord and a tenant for the rental of a property. matter.
-Comprehensive advice should always be sought before undertaking to The review of the decision of a lower court by a higher court.
-If an appeal is successful, the higher court can change the lower court’s decision. a VCAT decision.
+Appeals are highly complex and may not necessarily provide a practical long-term or economic resolve in a rental matter.
+Comprehensive advice should always be sought before appealing a VCAT decision.

-Appeals from an order by VCAT are made pursuant to section 148 of the VCAT Act.
+Appeals of VCAT orders are made pursuant to section 148 of the VCAT Act.
 The appeal itself is regulated (Supreme Court (General Civil Procedure) Rules 2015; Supreme Court (Miscellaneous Civil Proceedings) Rules 2018).

-If a possession order is based on an error in law and the A document issued by a court directing an officer to take certain action.
-May be a warrant of apprehension, directing that a person be arrested and brought before a court; a warrant of commitment, directing that a person be arrested and imprisoned; a warrant of distress, directing that a person’s goods be seized to satisfy a debt; or a warrant of seizure and sale of real estate. has not yet been executed, there may be grounds for an appeal to the Supreme Court.
-If the warrant has been validly executed, it appears unlikely that the Supreme Court can reinstate the tenancy (see Re Cokyavuz VSC 370 (28 June 2016)).
+If a possession order is based on an error in law and the warrant of possession has not yet been executed, there may be grounds for an appeal to the Supreme Court.
+If the warrant has been validly executed, it appears unlikely that the Supreme Court can reinstate the rental agreement (see Re Cokyavuz VSC 370 (28 June 2016)).

-If a A person or organisation directly involved in a court case.
-Parties include the plaintiff or applicant, the defendant, and any third party added to the action, but not independent witnesses. is seeking to appeal a decision from VCAT, they must file an appeal within 28 days from the date of the order, or the provision of reasons for the decision, whichever is later.
-It may be possible to apply outside of the 28 days, with leave of the court.
+If a party is seeking to appeal a VCAT decision, they must file an appeal within 28 days from the date of the VCAT order, or the provision of reasons for the decision, whichever is later (s 148(2) VCAT Act).
+It may be possible to apply outside of the 28 days, with the court’s permission.

-Until the order in question is stayed by VCAT (s 149 VCAT Act), or interim orders are made by the Supreme Court, parties are expected to comply with orders and warrants may be executed.
+Until the order in question is stayed by VCAT (s 149 VCAT Act), or interim orders are made by the Supreme Court, parties are expected to comply with the order and warrants may be executed.
 This means, for example, while a possession order may be appealed against, the warrant may still be executed according to the terms of the order until a stay in granted suspending the warrant.
 Therefore, generally, the filing of an appeal with the Supreme Court must be done before the warrant is executed.
-This may be earlier than 28 days as a time limit to file the The application that starts a court proceeding.
-The process, which is different for different courts, is set out in rules made by the court.
-Also called the originating process..
+This may be earlier than 28 days as a time limit to file the originating motion.

 Grounds for appeal

-Appeals may only be lodged on an error of law.
+Appeals may only be lodged on an error of law (s 148(1) VCAT Act).
 They cannot be lodged simply because VCAT made a finding of fact that the parties disagree with.
 Whether a decision contains an error of law is a complex question, and legal advice should be sought as soon as practicable.
+(See, for example, Tidd v Jeffcott VSC 861 (17 December 2020): regarding the incorrect construction of the law; and Gauthan v Panwar VSC 157 (25 March 2021): regarding the denial of procedural fairness and natural justice.)

-Generally, in order for a lawyer to be able to review the grounds for appeal, written reasons for a decision should be requested at the time of the The time and place at which a court or tribunal hears the parties argue their case and makes a decision. (s 117 VCAT Act).
+Generally, in order for a lawyer to be able to review the grounds for appeal, written reasons for a decision should be requested at the time of the hearing (s 117 VCAT Act).
 Alternatively, if this has not been done, parties may request a copy of the audio recording from their hearing.

 Further, when filing an appeal, while not strictly required, it is generally necessary to obtain a transcript of the proceeding.
-Currently there is no fee waiver available for this Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence..
+Currently there is no fee waiver available for this service.
 Costs are estimated at around $200–$300 per hour of transcription.
 Refer to VCAT for approved services and quotes.

-Supreme Court appeals are subject to the costs of the The authority of a court or tribunal to hear matters brought before it, based on some factor such as area or law, amount of money claimed, or geographic area..
+Supreme Court appeals are subject to the costs of the jurisdiction.
 That is, where at VCAT, parties generally bear their own costs of the proceedings (s 109 VCAT Act), in the Supreme Court costs ‘follow the event’.
 Costs in appeals can range immensely and again legal advice should be sought to give a reasonable estimate.

 If a party is successful, they may recover their costs from the other side.
 If they are not successful, they may need to pay their own lawyers (subject to any conditional costs agreements).
 Unsuccessful parties may also have to pay the other side’s costs (which can be substantial), subject to the orders and discretion of the court.

-However, it should be strongly noted that there is no A binding promise made as reassurance that another person will carry out their legal obligations (e.g. paying a debt).
-The person making the promise is called a guarantor.
-If the person being guaranteed fails to pay, the guarantor becomes responsible for the debt. that a party A document that sets out what a person wants to happen to their money and other property after they die. be entitled to such a certificate, and that it should not be expected to protect them from the costs of the proceeding.
+However, it should be strongly noted that there is no guarantee that a party will be entitled to such a certificate, and that it should not be expected to protect them from the costs of the proceeding.

 It is also important to note that if the respondent does anything that causes the discontinuance of the appeal, this may be grounds to be refused an indemnity certificate to protect the respondent against the other parties’ costs of the appeal (s 10 AC Act).
 Accordingly, parties who are the subject of an appeal should seek legal advice immediately (see Chapter 2.4: Legal services that can help) and consider other mechanisms to protect themselves against adverse cost orders.